How to Create Custom Windows Desktop Icons With Rainmeter

 Vivid Launcher’s icons, along with its mouse-over feature, are easy to change as well.
 Simply right-click the skin and select SETTINGS to modify.

 The following are not Rainmeter skins.
 At least, not yet.
-When you begin creating your own custom icons, you’ll need plenty of icon images.
+When you begin creating your custom icon sets, you’ll need plenty of icon images.
 That’s where websites like Flaticon come into play.

 Flaticon provides users with beautiful, often free, icon images of all shapes and sizes.
-Best of all, they provide multiple image formats for any and all icon projects you take up.
+Best of all, they provide multiple image formats for any icon projects you take up.

-Rainmeter allows for users to create and customize their icons, offering endless possibilities.
-That includes options for laymen and code-monkeys alike.
-Create your own icon and share it, or use someone else’s: that’s what makes Rainmeter fantastic.
-You’ll also find using icons is only half the battle: implementing skins in unique ways is what makes a desktop really shine.
+Rainmeter allows users to create and customize their icons, offering endless possibilities.
+That includes options for laypeople and code-monkeys alike.
+Create your own icon and share it.
+Use someone else’s.
+That’s what makes Rainmeter fantastic.